bahmutov/fp-examples/src/00-imperative/README.md

 ## The pure examples and return values

-Our function `multiplyAndPrint` is pure, even if calls a passed in impure callback function.
+Our function `multiplyAndPrint` is not pure yet, because it calls a passed in impure callback function.
-It only operates on the inputs, so if `cb` is pure or note - that is unknown and beyond our function's control.

 ```js
 function multiplyAndPrint (cb) {